-Answer: Your credit score is a three-digit number that's used by creditors and lenders to approve your applications.
-When you put in a credit card application, it could impact your credit score.
+Your credit score is a three-digit number that's used by creditors and lenders to approve your applications.
+When you make a new credit card application, your credit score could be affected.

 Ten percent (10%) of your credit score takes into account applications for credit.
-Each time you put in a credit card application, the creditor checks your credit to decide whether to approve you for the credit card.
+Each time you make an application, the creditor checks your credit to decide whether to approve you for the credit card.
 An inquiry is placed on your credit report and included in your credit score.
 The more credit card applications you put in, the more your credit score will drop.